LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezeplay.md

 If you are looking for a practical all-in-one solution for playback and to control your music from your desktop, SqueezePlay is your best pick.
 If you are looking for more advanced playback capabilities and more customization for the control application, please look into the [Jivelite](jivelite.md)+[Squeezelite](squeezelite.md) combination.

-Currently SqueezePlay is maintained by Ralph Irving and the source code can be found of [Github](https://github.com/ralph-irving/squeezeplay).
+Currently SqueezePlay is maintained by Ralph Irving and the source code can be found of :octicons-mark-github-16: [Github](https://github.com/ralph-irving/squeezeplay).

 ## Downloads

 SqueezePlay runs on macOS, Windows, Linux and Solaris desktop operating systems.
-Current builds can be downloaded from [Sourceforge](https://sourceforge.net/projects/lmsclients/files/squeezeplay/).
+Current builds can be downloaded from :simple-sourceforge: [Sourceforge](https://sourceforge.net/projects/lmsclients/files/squeezeplay/).

 ## Main features